Maldives national under-17 football team

 The Maldives national under-17 football team is the under-17 football team of the Maldives.
 The team participates in the U-17 football competitions in international football and is controlled by the Football Association of Maldives.
 The team has never qualified for the FIFA U-17 World Cup or the AFC U-17 Asian Cup.
 As of 2024, the team was coached by Mohamed Adam.
 It is qualified for the 2026 Asian Cup.

+Players

+Current Squad

+The following 23 players were selected for the most recent fixtures in the 2026 AFC U-17 Asian Cup qualification.